sape-ru/enterprise-exception/docs/hde/en/dummies/parser.md

 ### Overview example script

 This repository contains an example script with a few classes and exceptions properties configured for a quick review of the parsed results.
-Just launch it in the CLI:
+Just launch it in a CLI:

 ```php
 php examples/parser.php